 Employees of the Seattle Colleges must show current college Faculty/Staff ID or State or federal issued photo identification (i.e., driver’s license, state identification card, passport).

 Students from other Washington State Community Colleges must show a WSCC student ID card AND provide a copy of their registration for the current quarter or a current quarter sticker.

 Patrons who are personally identified by Library staff assisting at the time of check-out only need to present their student/staff ID number.

-Individuals enrolled in Community Education courses fall outside of the category of SCCD student borrowers.
-As non-tuition students, there is no recourse for enforcing fines and fees that may occur while items are in their possession.
+Individuals enrolled in Community Education courses fall outside of the category of student borrowers.

 The following guidelines apply:

 Community Education students may not borrow items from the circulating collections.

 Community Education instructors may put items on Course Reserve for their students provided that these items circulate under these conditions: 1 or 2 hours, Library Use Only.

 The library cannot accept responsibility for lost or damaged reserve items.